How do I obtain a transcript?

-Anyone who is a party or an attorney interested in obtaining a transcript from a court proceeding must order the transcript in writing by contacting the court reporter assigned to record the proceedings.
+Anyone who is a party or an attorney interested in obtaining a transcript from a court proceeding in Circuit or Family Court must order the transcript in writing by contacting the court reporter assigned to record the proceedings.
 In your letter, you must provide the exact date of the proceeding, the name of the judge, the county where the proceeding was heard, and the name of the case.
+If you are requesting a transcript from court proceedings in Municipal, Magistrate, Master-In-Equity, or Probate court, you must contact that court directly.

 Pursuant to South Carolina Appellate Court Rule 607, court reporters have 60 days to prepare and deliver the transcript after satisfactory payment arrangements are made.
 If the court reporter is unable to complete the transcript in 60 days, he or she may request a 30-day extension.
 If this extension is granted, you will be notified by Court Administration.
 Court reporters may ask for up to three extensions from Court Administration.
 If court reporters are unable, due to heavy transcript loads, time in court, or other extenuating circumstances, to produce the transcript within that additional 90-day time frame, they may request an additional extension from the Chief Justice.
 If granted, you will be notified by Court Administration.

 If after following this procedure, your request is not acknowledged, or the transcript has not been received, you may contact Court Administration, and we will be glad to assist you.
-If you are requesting a transcript from court proceedings, contact the Court Reporter Coordinator, Tammy Brown via email: firstname.lastname@example.org.
-You may also contact Desiree Allen, Court Reporter Manager, via email: email@example.com, or if you prefer, at South Carolina Court Administration, 1015 Sumter Street, Suite 200, Columbia, SC 29201, if you have questions regarding a transcript or court reporters in general.
+If you are requesting a transcript from court proceedings, contact Desiree Allen, Court Reporter Manager, via email: email@example.com, or if you prefer, at South Carolina Court Administration, 1220 Senate Street, Suite 200, Columbia, SC 29201.